 “I love knowing the Red Cross is out there when people need help and that there are so many dedicated people involved,” she said.

 Karen was recently touched when a close friend of hers from Lebanon had family and friends affected by the Beirut explosion on August 4, 2020; a cache of ammonium nitrate exploded, leaving much of the city in ruins and 203 people dead.
 In true Red Cross spirit, she asked, “how can I help?” and her friend mentioned the Red Cross.
 Karen was once again brought back to the Red Cross mission.

 “I thought, ‘Wow, even across the world people are advocating to support the Red Cross because they're the ones who are out there helping them.’”

 The Red Cross in Lebanon had their work cut out for them: in addition to 6,500 injured, approximately 300,000 residents were left homeless due to damage estimated at US$15 billion.
 She made generous financial contribution to help the relief effort there.

 Karen has been a member of the Tiffany Circle for several years and was inspired to join through a friend.
 She attended a local Tiffany Circle event and began making connections with other women in the group; she was inspired by their stories, involvement, and deep compassion.
 Karen values her Tiffany Circle friendships and appreciates having the opportunity to learn about all aspects of the Red Cross mission first-hand.

-Thank you, Suzanne, for being a valued Tiffany Circle leader and for your long-time commitment to the Red Cross mission.
+Thank you, Karen, for being a valued Tiffany Circle leader and for your decades-long commitment to the Red Cross mission.